Gargoyle: History

 The term gargoyle is most often applied to medieval work, but throughout all ages, some means of water diversion, when not conveyed in gutters, was adopted.
 In ancient Egyptian architecture, gargoyles showed little variation, typically in the form of a lion's head.
 Similar lion-mouthed water spouts were also seen on Greek temples, carved or modelled in the marble or terracotta cymatium of the cornice.
 An excellent example of this are the 39 remaining lion-headed water spouts on the Temple of Zeus.
 Originally, it had 102 gargoyles or spouts, but due to the heavy weight (they were crafted from marble), many snapped off and had to be replaced.

 Many medieval cathedrals included gargoyles and chimeras.
 According to French architect and author Eugène Viollet-le-Duc, himself one of the great producers of gargoyles in the 19th century, the earliest known medieval gargoyles appear on Laon Cathedral (c.
 1200–1220).
-One of the more famous examples is the gargoyles of Notre-Dame de Paris.
+One of the more famous examples is the gargoyles of Notre-Dame de Paris, which dons 54 chimeras crowded around the railings of the cathedral that came to be in the 1843 restoration project.
 Although most have grotesque features, the term gargoyle has come to include all types of images.
 Some gargoyles were depicted as monks, or combinations of real animals and people, many of which were humorous.
 Unusual animal mixtures, or chimeras, did not act as rainspouts and are more properly called grotesques.
 They serve as ornamentation but are now popularly called gargoyles.

 Both ornamented and unornamented waterspouts projecting from roofs at parapet level were a common device used to shed rainwater from buildings until the early 18th century.
 From that time, more and more buildings used drainpipes to carry the water from the guttering roof to the ground and only very few buildings using gargoyles were constructed.
 This was because some people found them frightening, and sometimes heavy ones fell off, causing damage.
-In 1724, the London Building Act passed by the Parliament of Great Britain made the use of downpipes compulsory in all new construction.
+The London Building Act 1724 (11 Geo.
+1. c.
+28), passed by the Parliament of Great Britain made the use of downpipes compulsory in all new construction.